GeoscienceAustralia/anuga_core/docs/source/background.rst

 University are developing a hydrodynamic inundation modelling tool called ANUGA to help simulate the impact of these hazards.

-The core of ANUGA is the fluid dynamics object, called `anuga.Domain`, which is based on a finite-volume method for solving the Shallow Water Wave Equation.
+The core of ANUGA is the fluid dynamics object, called :code:`anuga.Domain`, which is based on a finite-volume method for solving the Shallow Water Wave Equation.
 The study area is represented by a mesh of triangular cells.
 By solving the governing equation within each cell, water